 It is also possible for you to measure the temperature from within the tyre.

 Rim mounted systems come as part of a tyre pressure monitoring system (TPMS) like this one:

 Like the external IR setups, the temperatures are centrally logged on your data logger and the readings can be from a single point or a spread across the inside of the tyre.

 For completeness, not all TPMS systems use IR sensors to measure internal “tyre” temperature.
-Many (most?) systems return an internal air temperature, or the actual temperature of the medal wheel rim.
+Many (most?) systems return internal air temperature or the actual temperature of the medal wheel rim.
 This data can be useful in approximating bulk temperature but as it is not an actual tyre temperature measurement I’ve not covered in this article.
 The considerations for you are similar to what is discussed below:

 The advantage of the internal temperature measurement is that it is less sensitive so potentially easier to use.
-The idea is that it is closer to the bulk temperature you are able to measure with pyrometer.
+The idea is that it is closer to the bulk temperature you are able to measure with a pyrometer.
 These internal temperatures are going to give you the most meaningful on track tyre temperature information.

-It is also worth noting that any the car mounted systems cost significantly more to implement than the hand held methods.
+It is also worth noting that any the car-mounted systems cost significantly more to implement than the handheld methods.